ghomem/django-chained/README.md

 Steps to execute:

 * clone the repository
-* edit django-bootstrap.sh (see the CUSTOMIZE THIS section)
+* edit the configuration present at conf/vars.env
 * execute `./django-bootstrap.sh`
 * review the output